impact-crater/impact-crater-core/README.md

 Notice the server folder under the game folder.
 This is required by impact-crater to differientiate between your server and client code.
 As you develop your games for multiplayer you will have to start thinking of entities from two points of view, client-side and server-side.

-## Config

-This part is pretty easy.
-You simply need to specify a host and port in the config file.
-Be sure to copy it to `server/config.js`.

-    my-mp-game/
-      server/
-        config.js.example - Copy this file to config.js and set the host, port

-## Starting the server

-    impact-crater start path/to/my-mp-game

-This will start up your project on a seperate process.

 ## Docs